ELELAB/environments_workshop/virtualenv/tutorial.md

 ```
 $ python brca_PCA.py
 ```
 If you have prepared the environment correctly, this should run the script and generate the `brca_pcs_py.png` without errors.
+Notice that the Python interpreter we are using is not the system-wide one, it is the one included in the environment.

 ### Deactivating the environment
 In order to deactivate the environment, just run `deactivate`: